oughtinc/mosaic/README.md

 To create a development build on your branch, create a pull request.
 A link to a development build with the latest version of your branch will be on your PR page.

-When a branch is merged into master, the main deploy is updated automatically.
+When a branch is merged into master, CI runs.
+If the CI passes, the main deploy is updated automatically.
+Configure this setting at https://dashboard.heroku.com/apps/mosaic-prod/deploy/github.

 Note that `docker-compose.yml` and `package.json` at the root level must be kept in sync.

 ## Saving and restoring the database